Adam’s Rib (1949) dir. George Cukor

 w/ Judy Holliday, Dean Martin, Jean Stapleton, Fred Clark, Eddie Foy Jr., Frank Gorshin, Ralph Roberts, Valerie Allen, Gerry Mulligan, Hal Linden, Doria Avila

-Holliday, a Saint Of The Quirky, began her career in the late 1930s as a backstage switchboard operator at Orson Welles’ Mercury Theater.
+Holliday, a Saint of The Quirky, began her career in the late 1930s as a backstage switchboard operator at Orson Welles’ Mercury Theater.
 Her first real gig was a nightclub act with writers/lyricists Betty Comden and Adolph Green.
 She won an Oscar for her first lead, in Born Yesterday (1950), and starred in classics like Adam’s Rib (1949) and It Should Happen to You!
 (1954).
 Coming full circle at the peak of her talents, she seems thoroughly organic as the irrepressible Ella Peterson—an advice-offering operator for a telephone answering service called Susanserphone.
-Ella’s in love with a voice, Plaza-O-Double-Four-Double-Three, who turns out to be a handsome bachelor (Martin).
+Ella’s in love with a voice, Plaza-O-Double-Four-Double-Three, who turns out to be a handsome bachelor (Dean Martin).
 The song lyrics by Comden and Green are unconventionally conversational, full of comic wordplay and tailor-made for their old pal Holliday.
 Her voice flutters as if uncontrolled but it’s not.
-She’s known for her ability to turn the comic into the dramatic and back again with assured swiftness, bringing a vulnerable sort of depth to her light-hearted characters.
+She’s known for her ability to turn the comic into the dramatic and back again with assured swiftness, bringing a vulnerable sort of depth to her lighthearted characters.
 The liner notes for the Broadway soundtrack to Bells Are Ringing begin: “There is a school of thought which holds that Judy Holliday could make even Lady Macbeth a lovable and ingratiating character.”
 In 1965, Holliday died of cancer at age 43.
-Above: Holliday is pictured with Jean Stapleton (All in the Family‘s Edith) at the switchboard.
+Above: Holliday is pictured with Jean Stapleton (All in the Family’s Edith) at the switchboard.

 Big Hearted Herbert (1934) dir.
 William Keighley